Littlewood-Paley-Stein operators on Damek-Ricci spaces: Introduction and statement of the results

 \section{Introduction and statement of the results}

 In this article we prove estimates of the derivatives of the heat kernel on a Damek-Ricci space.
 Applying these estimates we prove the $L^{p}$-boundedness of Littlewood-Paley-Stein operators.

 For the statement of our results we need to introduce some notation.
 A Damek-Ricci space $S$ is a solvable extension $S= A \ltimes N$ of a Heisenberg type group $N$, equipped with an invariant Riemannian structure.
 They are named after E. Damek and F. Ricci, who noted that they are harmonic spaces, \cite{DAMRIC}.
 As Riemannian manifolds, these solvable Lie groups include all symmetric spaces of the noncompact type and rank one.
 Most of them are nonsymmetric harmonic manifolds, and provide counterexamples to the Lichnerowicz conjecture.

-Let $-\Delta_{S}$ denote the associated Laplace-Beltrami operator, whose $L^2$ spectrum is the half line $[Q^2/4, +\infty)$, and $Q$ the homogeneous dimension of $N$ (see Section \ref{Preliminaries} for more details).
-Then, the heat kernel $h_t$ of $S$ is the fundamental solution of the heat equation $\partial_t h_t=-\Delta_S h_t.$ It is a radial convolution kernel on $S$, i.e. $h_t(x,y)=h_t(d(x,y)).$ Then, by realizing the group $S$ as the unit ball in the corresponding Lie algebra $\mathfrak{s}$, the heat kernel can be expressed as a radial function $h_t(r)$, where $r$ is the geodesic distance to the origin in the ball model.
-Let $n$ be the dimension of $S$.
+Let $n$ be the dimension of $S$ and let $-\Delta_{S}$ denote the associated Laplace-Beltrami operator.
+The $L^2$ spectrum of the Laplace-Beltrami operator is the half line $[Q^2/4, +\infty)$, where $Q$ is the homogeneous dimension of $N$ (see Section \ref{Preliminaries} for more details).
+Then, the heat kernel $h_t$ of $S$ is the fundamental solution of the heat equation $\partial_t h_t=-\Delta_S h_t.$ It is a radial convolution kernel on $S$, i.e. $h_t(x,y)=h_t(d(x,y)).$ By realizing the group $S$ as the unit ball in the corresponding Lie algebra $\mathfrak{s}$, the heat kernel can be expressed as a radial function $h_t(r)$, where $r$ is the geodesic distance to the origin in the ball model.

 One of the main objectives in the present article is to prove the following result.

 \begin{theorem} If $S$ is a Damek-Ricci space, then for all $\epsilon>0$ and $i\in \mathbb{N}$ there is a constant $c>0$ such that